 2. Chewing Sugar-Free Gum

 Surprised?
 Chewing sugar-free gum could actually be contributing to that pesky big stomach.
-And actually, there’s double trouble here in regards to your belly.
+And actually, there’s double trouble here in regards to your gut.
 When you swallow air while you chew gum, it becomes trapped in your stomach and small intestines and causes bloating.

 3. Too Much Stress

 When your stress levels are high, your body produces a hormone called cortisol.
 Studies have shown that this hormone trips your body to take fat from healthier areas, like your butt and hips, and move it to your abdomen.
-This is called visceral fat and it not only looks bad but is also pretty bad for you because it surrounds your vital organs.
+This is called visceral fat and it not only looks bad, but it is also pretty bad for you because it surrounds your vital organs.

 4. Not Enough Sleep

-5. Too Much Fiber/Sugar
+5. Too Much Fiber And/Or Sugar

-Kale, broccoli, cabbage, and legumes like lentils and peas contain a sugar called raffinose.
+You may not know that these foods actually contain a sugar called raffinose.
 Your body doesn’t have the ability to digest it properly, so bacteria take the lead and feast on them, which causes gas and bloating.
-This combined with fiber can make your belly look big and full.
+This effect, combined with fiber, can give you that belly bulge, making you look big and full.
 Cutting these foods out of your diet entirely is not recommended, but if you’re combining them in several meals a day, they could be the culprit for your stomach woes.

 6. Gluten Intolerance